LouisCAD/Splitties/viewdsl-appcompat/README.md

 src/main/java/splitties/viewdsl/appcompat/experimental/AppCompatViewInstantiatorInjectProvider.kt
 ).

+There's also support for `Toolbar` with the `toolbar` function, and `SwitchCompat` with the `switch` function.

+Note that the returned `Toolbar` handles config changes.

 ## Multi-process apps

 If your app needs to use AppCompat themed widgets in the non default process, you'll need to